Dwingeloo 1: Properties

 After the discovery Dwingeloo 1 was classified as a barred spiral galaxy.
-It has a central bar and two distinct spiral arms beginning from the ends of the bar at nearly right angle and wound counterclockwise.
+It has a central bar and two distinct spiral arms that begin at the ends of the bar at nearly right angles and wind counterclockwise.
 The length of the arms is up to 180°.
 The disk of the galaxy is inclined with respect to the observer, with the inclination angle being 50°.
 The galaxy recedes from the Milky Way at a speed of about 256 km/s.

 The visible radius of Dwingeloo 1 is approximately 4.2', which at the distance of 3 Mpc corresponds to about 4 kpc.
 The neutral hydrogen is detected as far as 6 kpc (7.5') from the center.
 The total mass of the galaxy is about 1/4 that of the Milky Way out to the measured distance of 6 kpc or about 31 billion Solar masses.

-The distribution of the neutral hydrogen in Dwingeloo 1 is typical one for barred spiral galaxies—it is rather flat with a minimum in the center or along the bar.
+The distribution of the neutral hydrogen in Dwingeloo 1 is typical for barred spiral galaxies—it is rather flat with a minimum in the center or along the bar.
 The total mass of the neutral hydrogen is estimated at 370–450 million Solar masses.
 Dwingeloo 1 is a molecular gas-poor galaxy.
 The total mass of the molecular hydrogen does not exceed 10% of that of neutral hydrogen.
 Optical observations detected around 15 H II regions situated mainly along the spiral arms.

 In its overall size and mass, the galaxy is comparable to Triangulum Galaxy.